 Conjunctivitis is inflammation of the membrane that lines the underneath surface of the eyelids and the exposed surface of the sclera.
-Of the so-called redeye-associated conditions, conjunctivitis is encountered most often by primary care clinicians and is one of the most common diagnoses in family practice [52].
-The condition is most often caused by the highly contagious adenoviruses; other causes include infectious micro-organisms, chemicals, mechanical eye irritation, allergies, immune-mediated factors, and neoplastic diseases [8].
+Of the so-called red-eye-associated conditions, conjunctivitis is encountered most often by primary care clinicians and is one of the most common diagnoses in family practice [52].
+One study found that more than 80% of all cases of acute conjunctivitis are diagnosed by non-ophthalmologists [52].
+The condition is most often caused by the highly contagious adenoviruses; other causes include infectious micro-organisms, chemicals, mechanical eye irritation, allergies, immune-mediated factors, and neoplastic diseases [10].
 In general, bacterial conjunctivitis is uncommon, and fungal or parasitic cases are rare.
 Any ocular chemical irritants, foreign bodies, or trauma can introduce conjunctivitis.
 These noninfectious agents cause inflammation in only the affected eye.

 The features and treatment differ according to the type of conjunctivitis.
-Conjunctivitis rarely causes permanent vision loss or structural damage but is a socioeconomic burden because of lost work or school time and the cost of medical visits and treatment [8].
+Conjunctivitis rarely causes permanent vision loss or structural damage but is a socioeconomic burden because of lost work or school time and the cost of medical visits and treatment [10].

-The typical characteristics of conjunctivitis are a red eye, blurred vision that can be cleared with a blink, purulent or watery discharge, and itching [8].
-Primary care clinicians should promptly refer patients with conjunctivitis to an ophthalmologist if any of the following is present [8]:
+The typical characteristics of conjunctivitis are a red eye, blurred vision that can be cleared with a blink, purulent or watery discharge, and itching [10].
+Primary care clinicians should promptly refer patients with conjunctivitis to an ophthalmologist if any of the following is present [10]: